Regulus343/Elemental/README.md

 		...
 	</div><!-- /#content -->

-Instead, you will be able to use this simple syntax instead:
+Instead, you will be able to use this simple syntax:

 	<?php echo HTML::openHiddenArea('div', '#content', isset($contentHidden)); ?>
 		...